patricecolet/GESI/README.md

 * moocow

 ----
+###linux users:

+When PureData is manually compiled, pd might not find wish, check tcl/tk version, and create a symbolic link with a terminal to /usr/bin/wish8.5:

+sudo ln -s /usr/bin/wish8.5 /usr/bin/wish

 ###windows users:
 * for the moment deken hasn't resolved libraries dependencies, so you need to install pd-extended (uncheck everything at install, and uninstall without removing DLL's in system32) before installing latest pd-vanilla
 * Once pd installed add c:\Program Files(x86)\pd\bin to system path in environment variables then the os will be able to run pd pdsend and pdreceive commands